tc39/proposal-smart-pipelines/readme.md

    `PipelineTopicalBody` will be defined in the next section.

-If a pipeline body *never* uses a topic reference, then it must be a permitted tacit unary function (single identifier or simple property chain).
+If a pipeline body *never* uses a topic reference, then it must be a permitted bare unary function (single identifier or simple property chain).
 Otherwise, it is a syntax error.
-In particular, tacit style *never* uses parentheses.
+In particular, bare style *never* uses parentheses.
 If they need to have parentheses, then they need to have use the topic reference.
-See also [property-chained tacit style][].
+See also [property-chained bare style][].

 ### General semantics
 [TO DO: Rewrite this section to the conventions of the ES specification.]

 A pipe expression’s semantics are:
 1. The antecedent is evaluated into the topic’s value; call this `topicValue`.
-2. [The body is tested for its type][smart body syntax]: Is it in tacit style (as a tacit function or a tacit constructor), is it in topical style, or is it an invalid body?
+2. [The body is tested for its type][smart body syntax]: Is it in bare style (as a bare function or a bare constructor), is it in topical style, or is it an invalid body?

-  * If the body is a tacit function (such as `f` and `M.f`):
+  * If the body is a bare function (such as `f` and `M.f`):
     1. The body is evaluated (in the current lexical context); call this value the `bodyFunction`.
     2. The entire pipeline’s value is `bodyFunction(topicValue)`.

-  * If the body is a tacit constructor (such as `new C` and `new M.C`):
+  * If the body is a bare constructor (such as `new C` and `new M.C`):
     1. The portion of the body after `new` is evaluated (in the current lexical context); call this value the `BodyConstructor`.
     2. The entire pipeline’s value is `new BodyConstructor(topicValue)`.